 Boosting Engagement with Dry Erase Boards

 When played in the traditional way, Stop the Clock is fun.
 However, it concerned me that most of the kids were watching while one student was at the board.
 I ended up adapting the game so that they could ALL be engaged each time a new set of clocks was displayed.

-- I gave each student a dry erase board and a marker so that they could all participate in the game.
+- I gave every student his or her own dry erase board and a marker.

-- Students numbered their individual dry erase boards from 1 to 5 and recorded the digital time for each clock next to its corresponding number.
+- I asked students to number their individual dry erase boards from 1 to 5 and record the digital time for each clock next to its corresponding number (see illustration).
 Stopping the clock during the game took away the pressure of having to beat the clock, and it gave all students a chance to become engaged in the practice session.

 My only regret for the week was that we were not able to use my two math games, Racing Through Elapsed Time and Monster Math Mix-up Telling Time.
 The games include clock task cards and word problems with elapsed time.
 They're lots of fun and a great way to practice telling time and elapsed time.
 But I only had two 50-minute class periods to teach the students how to tell time, and these children were ones who had been struggling in their regular classrooms.